halBRY/personal-page/_pages/sciviz.md

 ## Videos

+{% include video id="M0S7ihKdCRM" provider="youtube" %}
 "Visualizing Turbulent Flow in an Internal Combustion Engine (ICE)" was the first movie we created with this method.
 I presented this video, along with a slide show explaining the technical details of the pipeline, at the [PEARC21](https://pearc.acm.org/pearc21/) Visualization Showcase.
 Texturing and modeling was done in AutoDesk Maya, and the final video was rendered in parallel with the V-Ray render engine.
-{% include video id="M0S7ihKdCRM" provider="youtube" %}

-"Visualizing the Supernova Explosion of a 25-Solar-Mass Star and the Simultaneous Birth of a Neutron-Star" was shown the following year at the [SC22](https://sc22.supercomputing.org/) SciViz showcase.
 {% include video id="0DSk1wPc_cE" provider="youtube" %}
+"Visualizing the Supernova Explosion of a 25-Solar-Mass Star and the Simultaneous Birth of a Neutron-Star" was shown the following year at the

+{% include video id="Nl3m2Zz61D4" provider="youtube" %}
 In addition to Maya, I have also replicated this pipeline with Houdini for texturing, modeling, and scene generation.
-{% include video id="Nl3m2Zz61D4" provider="youtube" %}

 ## Still Images